mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > the target members of an MLS group.

 If the AS is compromised, it could validate a (or generate a new) signature keypair for an attacker.
+The attacker could then use this keypair to join a group as if it were another of the user's clients.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
 These attacks could be very difficult to detect, especially in large groups where the UI might not reflect